Serendipity618/Serendipity618.github.io/content/publication/CFDet/index.md

 publication_short: In *ECML PKDD*

 abstract: |
   We propose **CFDet**, a counterfactual explanation framework for sequence anomaly detection.
-CFDet identifies anomalous entries by generating minimal and plausible modifications that alter a model’s prediction from anomalous to normal, thereby exposing the underlying decision boundary.
+CFDet identifies anomalous entries by generating minimal and plausible modifications that alter a model’s prediction from anomalous to normal.
 Experiments on BGL, Thunderbird, and CERT datasets demonstrate that CFDet produces high-fidelity explanations and consistently outperforms attention-based, Shapley value, and gradient-based baselines.

-summary: "CFDet introduces counterfactual explanations for sequence anomaly detection, enabling fine-grained and interpretable insights into anomalous behavior."
+summary: "Counterfactual explanations for sequence anomaly detection, providing interpretable insights."

 tags:
   - Anomaly Detection